-The nature of the work demands a high level of commitment, energy and participation and you will be expected to attend all sessions.
-Here’s what you can do to make the most of the Intensive:
+The nature of the work and the schedule demands a high level of commitment, energy and participation and you will be expected to attend all sessions.
+Here’s what you can do to make the most of your Two or Three week Intensive…

-Get as much sleep as possible; honour your impulse to slow down as you dive deeply into creative resonances.
+- Get as much sleep as possible; honour your impulse to slow down as you dive deeply into creative resonances.

 For more information and answers to possible questions, visit Frequently Asked Questions

-Mornings are dedicated to vocal/physical practice and exploration, while the afternoons and evenings will focus on the application to image work, story, language and text.
+Mornings are dedicated to vocal/physical practice and exploration, while the afternoons generally focus on the application to language and text.
 Evenings feature an array of practical seminars to deepen the context of our creative work.
 On the last day of the Intensive, we will have a private showing of our work followed by an evening of celebration.